pretix/pretix-docs/docs/guides/integrations/hubspot.md

 Under "pretix object type", choose "Order".
 Under "HubSpot order type", choose "Deals".
 Click the :btn:Save: button.
+The page will refresh and display a :btn-icon:fa3-edit: Edit mapping: button next to the entry.

-In order to change the details of the data that pretix maps to the entries in HubSpot, click the :btn-icon:fa3-edit: Edit mapping: button.
+In order to change the details of the data that pretix maps to the entries in HubSpot, click that button.
 The first line under "Properties" specifies the identifier.
 Under "pretix Field", select `Order code [Text (one line)]`.
 Under "HubSpot Field", select `pretix-order-id (pretix_order_id | string)`.